Appalachian State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Appalachian State has combined with its opponents to put up more than 55.5 points in five of 11 games this season.
+- Appalachian State and its opponents have gone over the current 55.5-point total in five of 11 games this season.

-- Georgia Southern and its opponents have combined to score more than 55.5 points in two games this season.
+- Georgia Southern's games have gone over 55.5 points in two opportunities this season.

-- The two teams combine to score 58.3 points per game, 2.8 more than the total in this contest.

-- This contest's over/under is 3.3 points more than the 52.2 these two squads combine to allow per game this season.
+- Saturday's total is 2.8 points lower than the two team's combined 58.3 points per game average.

 - Mountaineers games this season feature an average total of 56.9 points, a number 1.4 points higher than Saturday's over/under.